Death benefits: discretion or direction?

 Answer: 40% inheritance tax1

-They can allow the pension scheme administrator/trustees to use discretion when deciding who should receive the lump sum death benefit from their pension arrangement.
+The individual can allow the scheme administrator/trustees to use discretion when deciding who should receive the death benefits from their pension arrangement.
 The individual will tell the scheme administrator/trustees who they would like them to pay death benefits to, but the scheme administrator/trustees don’t have to follow their wishes.
 This usually means the value won't be counted as part of the individual’s estate therefore it won't be subject to inheritance tax.

 Still not clear?
 Then let's look at each option in more detail: